Table of Contents

 }

-This diagnostic offers an automatic code fix that wraps the unsafe access in an if (result.IsFailure) guard.
+Yes — wraps the current usage in an if (result.IsFailure) guard.

 #pragma warning disable TRLS004